amikunov/Large-Object-Heap-Fix-For-.NET-String-Builder/README.md

 To fix this issue, we simply call *AppendHelper* on smaller chunks which will result in allocations on the Small Object Heap ONLY!

-*Note that in order to reduce performance impact we could use bigger chunks for allocation, say three times MaxChunkSize.*
+*Note that in order to reduce performance impact we could use bigger chunks for allocation, say five times MaxChunkSize.*